Data Exports: Account Opening

 funding_statusString: current status of the funding.
 Possible values:

-• COMPLETED: the account has been funded;
+• COMPLETED: the account has been funded

-• ERROR: funding issue.
+• ERROR: a funding issue occurred

 COMPLETED